ARMmbed/mbed-os-5-docs/docs/api/connectivity/tutorials/mesh_tutorial.md

 | mesh-mode           | Type of Mesh network, can be either `LOWPAN_WS` or `LOWPAN_ND`. |
 | backhaul-dynamic-bootstrap | By default set to `true` to learn backhaul-prefix from backbone IPv6 Router Advertisement (RA).
 Set to `false` to use static backhaul-prefix configured in `backhaul-prefix` field. |

-The `target_overrides` section in `mbed_app.json` allows you to overwrite platform specific default values:
+The `target_overrides` section in `mbed_app.json` allows you to overwrite board specific default values:

 | Configuration value      | Description |
 |------------------------------------|-------------------|